Porto’s winding streets are lined with hidden gems, the most picturesque houses and seem to go up and down endlessly.

 If you are around town during “São João”, the popular party of Porto on the night of June 23rd, you will see this place full of life and party like almost nowhere else.

 What social residencies should look like

-Every day hundreds of people take the metro and pass by Lapa metro station.
-There, all you can see is a big grey wall, hiding one of Porto’s best modern secrets: Bairro da Bouça, a social residence complex, in Cedofeita, crafted by the genius mind of Siza Vieira.
+Hundreds of people take the metro every day and pass by the Lapa metro station.
+There, all you can see is a big grey wall hiding one of Porto’s best modern secrets: Bairro da Bouça, a social residence complex in Cedofeita crafted by the genius mind of Siza Vieira.